-Nikima Jagudajev (1990) is a US American, Austrian/Uzbek choreographer.
+Nikima Jagudajev (1990) is a US born, Austrian/Uzbek choreographer.
 Their process based collaborative practice looks at social forms; social relations as spatial relations and how we assemble in fulfilling and considerate ways.
 Harnessing the choreography of play as a framework, performers (Conduit) and visitors (Arrivor) are incorporated into an open-ended game.
-World building is aided by a group of artists who shape the playground with elements such as live music, food, a deck of collectable cards, secrets and nonlinear dance choreographies that fold in on themselves like portals through time.
+World building is aided by a group of artists who shape the playground with elements such as live music, food, a deck of collectable cards, secrets and nonlinear dance choreographies.
 These elements work as informal invitations to engage in different ways, shifting attention and offering agency and ontological transformation.
 Like 3-dimensional Massively Multiplayer Online Role-Playing Games (MMORPG) this mythopoeic world is both serious and playful, enchanted with meaning and full of mods.
 One’s experience is determined by the games’ formal properties as well as the interaction of various interpreting subjectivities.
 Performers and visitors share this slippery universe.

 Jagudajev’s work has taken form in venues including a solo exhibition at Bergen Kunsthall (Norway), WIELS (Brussels), Shedhalle (Zürich), Kurimanzutto (Mexico City), Centre d’Art Contemporain Genève, The Whitney Museum of American Art, MoMA PS1 and the Rockbund Art Museum (Shanghai) as well as in the context of Material Art Fair’s Immaterial (Mexico City), 89+ at LUMA/Westbau (Zürich), kunstenfestivaldesarts (Brussels) and as part of the Marrakech Biennale (Morocco).
 They were a 2016 DanceWeb recipient and returned to teach at ImPulsTanz in 2017.
 Future shows include an exhibition at Accelerator (Stockholm), Centre Pompidou Paris as part of MOVE festival, Mumok (Vienna) and Dhaka Art Summit (Bangladesh) as well as performances at KAAP’s Dansand!
 Festival (Ostend) and Enter Art Fair (Copenhagen).